 Ecuador shares the U.S. concern over narcotrafficking and the activities of illegal armed groups, particularly along Ecuador’s northern border with Colombia.
 The United States and Ecuador have signed several agreements and established new programs to enhance counternarcotics and law enforcement cooperation.
 U.S.-Ecuadorian military relations are also expanding through training, assistance, and the reestablishment of an Office of Security Cooperation at the U.S. Embassy in Quito.
-Additionally, the Department of State’s Bureau of International Narcotics and Law Enforcement Affairs is providing counternarcotics and counter-transnational organized crime capacity-building assistance and equipment support, totaling $7 million in bilateral assistance during FY 2019.
+Additionally, the Department of State’s Bureau of International Narcotics and Law Enforcement Affairs provides counternarcotics and counter-transnational organized crime capacity building assistance, totaling more than $27 million in bilateral assistance since the program restarted in2018.

 U.S. Assistance to Ecuador